Moana, South Australia: Attractions

 Moana has a sandy beach with beginner surfing waves, so is popular with families.
 Moana Surf Life Saving Club patrols the beach in summer and has a beachfront cafe called Duke's, named after the Hawaiian surfer who visited Australia and helped popularize the sport.
-Deep Blue Cafe, expanded from the original small kiosk, is opposite the surf club.
-There is a playground between them next to grassed and barbecue areas.
-Further shops in the suburb include a fish and chip shop and health food shop.
-A monthly market is held at the Pioneer's Memorial Hall, which has an anchor from the Nashwauk shipwreck in front.

 Moana is one of the last beaches in Adelaide where a vehicle can be driven onto the beach and parked legally, so becomes a popular tourist destination in good weather.
 Takeaway food options make it a destination on summer nights.
+A monthly market is held at the Pioneer's Memorial Hall, which has an anchor from the Nashwauk shipwreck in front.

 In 2008 the foreshore area of "old survey" Moana has undergone redevelopment by the local council, with improvements to the road, walkway, and sea wall.
 A new toilet block and shaded "gazebo", the latter shaped in the form of a seagull, have been added to the foreshore area.
 On warm nights this foreshore area can become a site where buskers perform for passers by, or people draw chalk mandalas.

 A sloping ramp at the north end of the foreshore that originally provided access to the beach was damaged by erosion of the cliffs during storm activity in 2007.
 Several ramps and a staircase provided beach access along the cliff and esplanade.
 Access infrastructure to the beach continues to be impacted by storm surges increasing in frequency due to climate change, requiring council maintenance and repair.

 The Willunga Basin Trail now extends to Moana Beach along Pedler Creek, catering to walkers and hikers.
 Threatened species such as the hooded plover nest in the dunes, attracting bird watchers, though chicks' survival is threatened by dog walking and vehicles driving near the dunes.